mynorel/framework/src/Mynorel/Manifest/README.md

 The Manifest layer declares the identity of the framework: what is Mynorel, what modules are active, and what is its onboarding story?

 It exposes contracts for CLI, templating, and app layers to introspect and interact.
-This enables narrative flows in commands like `myne philosophy` or `myne plotline:map`.
+This enables narrative flows in commands like `mynorel philosophy` or `mynorel plotline:map`.

 ## Core: Manifest Class